 The code has been tested on Linux and OS X.

-simx version 2.0.0 has just been released.
-This version can use SIMPUT files; there are some test cases in the test/ directory, but little in the way documentation.
+As of version 2, simx can use SIMPUT files, and by default generates SIMPUT files as output if the input source is not a SIMPUT file.
+There are some test cases in the test/ directory, but little in the way documentation.
 Please contact the helpdesk for assistance.

 Please use the links at left for more information on installing and running simx.